--- Explain the five areas that reflect the conflict between growth and security.
+-Identify five areas that reflect the ethical dilemma regarding growth and security.

--- Explain two aspects of tempo in setting boundaries.
+-Name two aspects of tempo in determining boundaries.

--- Explain one method to develop awareness of your nonverbal communication.
+-Discuss one method regarding awareness to nonverbal communication.

--- Explain how enabling differs from empowering.
+-Explain how enabling differs from empowering.

--- Explain the three techniques for setting boundaries.
+-Name the three techniques for setting boundaries.

--- Explain one area that the NASW, AAMFT, NBCC, and APA Codes of Ethics agree upon regarding the setting of clear and ethical boundaries with clients.
+-Name one area that the NASW, AAMFT, NBCC, and APA Codes of Ethics agree upon regarding the setting of clear and ethical boundaries with clients.

--- Explain two consequences therapists have to consider when reporting domestic violence.
+-Name two consequences therapists have to consider when reporting domestic violence.